dirkz/dx-ultra/README.md

-# dx-ultra
+# DX-Ultra

-Pushing vertices with DirectX 12
+Tooling for D3D12